 Use of CDBG and HOME funds are primarily concentrated in Census Tracts 201, 202, 203 and 204, where there is also a high minority concentration.
 The City of Pasco provides maps and descriptions of the geographic regions where CDBG and HOME funds are planned in the Annual Action Plan.
-Significant changes to the Annual Action

-Plan require Citizen Participation.
-In 2007, there were no significant changes to the Annual Action Plan.
+Significant changes to the Annual Action Plan require Citizen Participation.
+In 2008, there was one amendment to the Annual Action Plan.